flarn2006/BHSTools/README.md

 In case it isn't obvious, this means you can boot whatever code you want on your panel.

 In the `bsl` directory, you will find a script called `romdump.py`.
-If you have a panel in BSL mode connected via UART, you can use this script to dump the contents of its firmware to your PC.
-In the future, it may be possible to reflash the panel's firmware in a similar manner, so if you back up your firmware, you may be able to restore your panel if it ever becomes bricked, or even flash custom/modified firmware.
+If you have a panel in BSL mode connected via UART, you can use this script to back up the contents of its firmware to your PC.
+You can then use `flash.py` to restore this backup if the need arises—say, if your panel is bricked by corrupted programming.
+Since the firmware is not needed to run the bootstrap loader, this will work even if your panel's EEPROM is completely blank.

-For more information, see the [Infineon C161PI user manual](http://www.keil.com/dd/docs/datashts/infineon/c161pi_um.pdf), "The Bootstrap Loader", page 273.
+For more information about the bootstrap loader, see the [Infineon C161PI user manual](http://www.keil.com/dd/docs/datashts/infineon/c161pi_um.pdf), "The Bootstrap Loader", page 273.

 ### Next steps